chrisgibbo/chrisgibbo/README.md

   <br>

-- 🌱 I'm currently learning ReactJS, with Tailwind
+- 🌱 I'm currently learning NodeJS
 - 🕺  I am open to work, remote or on-site within the UK
 - 💞️ Eager to help in any project, within my capabilities
-- 💪 I enjoy completing challenges via Frontend Mentor
+- 💪 I enjoy challenges!
-- 🥅 My goal for 2023 is to fully understand ReactJS, and land a job ...
+- 🥅 My goal for 2023 is to learn some backend = NodeJS, ExpressJS and MongoDB.
 - ❤️ I love cats, Coffee, camping, and visiting Poland
 <br>